-- Concrete fibers which are mixed with your bags of Portland cement and masonry sand
+- Concrete fibers that are mixed with your bags of Portland cement and sand

-- Two concrete liquid admixtures which are mixed with your Portland cement and sand
+- Two concrete liquid admixtures that are mixed with your Portland cement and sand

-- 2 Galvanized Steel Cables which wrap around the dome
+- 2 Galvanized Steel Cables that wrap around the dome

 - Concrete bonding agent which is used to bond the two layers of concrete together